 It feels at times like the waiting will never be over.
 We often wonder if we're doing the right thing by not pushing for the end goal.
-But Roya explained to me clearly that day - I just had to wait and support the horse - and when she was ready and able, she would willingly offer everything she had.
+But Roya explained to me clearly that day - I just had to wait and support - and when she was ready and able, she would willingly offer everything she had.

 Want to advertise your business on Horse Listening?
 Click here for more info.